 per cent share of proceeds regarding AAUs and ERUs for approval by the CMP.

-33, the CMP decided to undertake a review of all matters relating to the AF, including the interim
+1/CMP.3, paragraph 33, the CMP decided to undertake a review of all matters relating to the AF,

-institutional arrangements (the secretariat and the trustee) every three years.
-The initial review of
+including the interim institutional arrangements (the secretariat and the trustee) every three years.

-decision -/CMP.9.
-In implementing the second review, the CMP requested the AFB to make available
+2/CMP.9.
+In implementing the second review, the CMP requested the AFB to make available in its

-in its report to CMP 10 information on the financial status of the AF, with a view to finalizing the
+report to CMP 10, information on the financial status of the AF, with a view to finalizing the second

-The CMP also requested the SBI at its fortieth session to consider the second review of the AF, with
+The CMP also requested the SBI 40 to consider the second review of the AF, with a view to

-a view to recommending a draft decision for consideration and adoption by CMP 10.
-Furthermore, the
+recommending a draft decision for consideration and adoption at CMP 10.
+Furthermore, the CMP

-CMP requested the secretariat to prepare a technical paper based on the terms of reference contained
+requested the secretariat to prepare a technical paper based on the terms of reference contained in

-decision -/CMP.9, taking into account the deliberations and conclusions of SBI 40, for
+decision 2/CMP.9, taking into account the deliberations and conclusions of SBI 40, for

 consideration by SBI 41.
 In this context, the CMP also invited the AFB to provide, in its report to